Scarlett (given name)

 Scarlett is a feminine given name.
 It gained popularity due to the character Scarlett O'Hara in Margaret Mitchell's best-selling novel Gone with the Wind and the film adaptation.
 The name has been well used in recent years for girls in the United Kingdom and in the United States.

 The name also has associations with the bright red color scarlet.
 Scarlett originated as an occupation surname, designating a person who sold scarlet, a luxury wool cloth produced in medieval Europe.
-The word is thought to derive from the Arabic siklāt, referring to silks dyed with kermes.

 Usage

 Usage of the name has increased in the Anglosphere in recent years.
 It has ranked among the top 20 names given to newborn American girls since 2021 and was the 14th most popular name for girls in that country in 2022.
 It has also ranked among the top 100 names for newborn girls in Australia, Canada, New Zealand, and the United Kingdom in recent years.
 In 2022, it was the 36th most popular name given to girls in Canada.